erictt/computer-science-learning/source/_posts/cs6250/week-10-internet-surveillance-and-censorship.md

 **Technique 4: Blocking with Resets**

-The GFW employs this technique where it sends a TCP reset (RST) to block individual connections that contain requests with objectionable content.
-We can see this by packet capturing of requests that are normal and requests that contain **potentially flaggable keywords**[Quiz].
+The GFW employs this technique where it sends a TCP reset (RST) to <u>block individual connections that contain requests with objectionable content.</u>[Quiz] We can see this by packet capturing of requests that are normal and requests that contain **potentially flaggable keywords**[Quiz].
 Let’s look at one such example of packet capture.

 **Request 1: Requesting a benign web page**